Networks Tab: Manage Mediation Networks

 m_age:30 AND m_gender:M -m_age:20

-Turn Auto CPM on or off in the Auto CPM preferences page.
+Turn Auto CPM on or off in the Auto CPM preferences page if available for the network.

 If you did not switch on the Enable reporting access switch in the Network settings page, a lock screen displays.
 Navigate to the Network settings page, input your credentials, and click Save.